Aswabor/TWB/src/site/notes/NPC/Crew/Aurelia.md

 ### Elemental Gem (Water)
 Ein water [[NPC/Crew/Myrmidon (Günter)|elemental myrmidon]] wacht stehts über das schiff, muss jedoch immer in armslänge bleiben.

+### Candle Of Anti-Light
+Once per day you can choose one deck of the aurelia to be covered in magical darknes this lasts for 10 minutes. you regain this feature dayli at dusk.

 ## Story
 D Arelia isch en:
 Mastery Gem